Skip to contents

 This is particularly useful at the ragged edge when you want to work only with observed high-frequency information and avoid a separate indicator forecasting step.

 By default, bridgr returns point forecasts only.
-If you want uncertainty output, request it at estimation time with se = TRUE and a bootstrap configuration.
+If you want uncertainty output, request it at estimation time with se = TRUE and, if needed, custom simulation or full-system bootstrap controls through bootstrap.

 target = gdp_growth,